LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.2/index.en.md

 ![Python output](figures/4-2-3-11.png)

-To evaluate the correctness of the prediction results, we also use another drawing method to draw the training data (black curve), test data (black curve), and prediction results (blue curve) at the same time.
-The figure shows that the blue and black curves are roughly consistent in the changing trend and value range, but overall, the data prediction result (blue curve) is slightly lower than the test data (black curve).
+For a thorough evaluation of the LSTM model's predictions, we employ another drawing method to simultaneously plot the training data (black curve), test data (black curve), and prediction results (blue curve).
+This approach allows for a direct comparison of the model's predictions with both the training and test data.
+The resulting graph provides a visual representation of how well the LSTM model's predictions (blue curve) align with the actual data.
+While the trends and value ranges of the predicted and actual data are generally consistent, indicating that the model captures the overall pattern of the data, there is a noticeable discrepancy.
+Specifically, the prediction results (blue curve) tend to be slightly lower than the test data (black curve).

 ```python
 fig, ax = plt.subplots(figsize=(12, 7))